-Currently, we provide one-stop design and manufacturing solutions, from photonics design and simulation, epitaxial growth, wafer fabrication, chip production, in-line optical coating, sub-mounting, photonic measurements, product testing and screening.
-We are operationally ready for responsive prototyping and quality
+DenseLight Pte Ltd provides one-stop design and manufacturing solutions, from photonics design and simulation, epitaxial growth, wafer fabrication, chip production, in-line optical coating, sub-mounting, photonic measurements, product testing and screening.
+DenseLight is operationally ready for responsive prototyping and

-10 "Fab-light" does not mean "fab-less", as significant portions of our Intellectual Property are embedded in the processes that we have developed that are themselves integral to the equipment and functioning of the Optical Interposer.
+&lt;sup>10 "Fab-light" does not mean "fab-less", as significant portions of our Intellectual Property are embedded in the processes that we have developed that are themselves integral to the equipment and functioning of the Optical Interposer.
 By purchasing our own equipment and placing the equipment in a foundry, for example, we are able to preserve confidentiality and ownership of such critical IP.
 As a result, even with a "fab-light" strategy, we expect to continue to invest in capital equipment, but not at the same level as owning and supporting an entire InP wafer fabrication facility.

-production.
-The 50,000 sq. ft. purpose-built facility in Singapore houses our R&D, product design and manufacturing operations under one roof.
+quality production.
+The 50,000 sq. ft. purpose-built facility in Singapore houses its R&D, product design and manufacturing operations under one roof.
 Its 15,000 sq. ft. clean room is fully equipped for enabling vertically integrated volume manufacturing, from wafer fabrication to test and packaging.
-We are ISO9001 certified in Singapore processing Indium Phosphide (InP) and Gallium Arsenide (GaAs) based opto-electronic devices and photonic integrated circuits through our in-house wafer fabrication and assembly & test facilities.
+DenseLight is ISO9001 certified in Singapore processing Indium Phosphide (InP) and Gallium Arsenide (GaAs) based opto-electronic devices and photonic integrated circuits through our in-house wafer fabrication and assembly & test facilities.

-We have an experienced team with deep know-how in GaAs and InP semiconductors wafer processing and we continue to build on this technical base.
-Together with our operationally ready manufacturing and photonics design center, various ODM and design-in programs can be supported for both discrete and integrated optical components.
+DenseLight has an experienced team with deep know-how in GaAs and InP semiconductors wafer processing and it continues to build on this technical base.
+Together with an operationally ready manufacturing and photonics design center, various ODM and design-in programs can be supported for both discrete and integrated optical components.